-I read the report in www.diabetesnet.com/diabetes_treatments/insulin_humalog_heat.php and 72 hours sounds about right.
-The problem is I only use on the average below 50 units of insulin a day.
-The low use of insulin is due to physical activity, which also contributes to the heat degradation since the activity is done outside in hot Texas summers.
+I read the report at Humalog and Heat and 72 hours sounds about right.
+The problem is I only use on average below 50 units of insulin a day.
+The low use of insulin is due to physical activity, which also contributes to heat degradation since the activity is done outside in hot Texas summers.
 I do note the problem after about 4 days instead of 3.

 Edward G. Schaub

 I’m on three Humalog injections a day plus NPH in the evening.
 A vial normally lasts around 20 days.
 I have noticed periods of time when the Humalog seems to stop working, requiring an increase in the amount I normally take.
 And yes, this generally occurs near the end of the bottle and a new bottle takes care of it.
 Your article really caught my eye.

 I keep my insulin in an insulated carrier, although I threw out the cold gel pack (they smell after a while).
 The insulin is at room temperature during use, which is quite a bit longer than the 72 hours your article mentioned.
 Unused vials remain in the fridge until I need them.